alex-min/blog-template/_posts/3000-01-01-automating-screenshots-in-flutter.md

 }
 ```

-The application then boots, loops into each supported language and supported currency per language, goes into each screen and creates a screenshot.
+The screenshot script then boots the application, loops into each supported language and supported currency per language, goes into each screen and creates a screenshot.
 The whole operation takes about 5 min for the 70 screenshots to generate.

 <figure class="screenshot" markdown="1">